 NuD=hD/k

-Where k is the thermal conductivity of the material.
+where k is the thermal conductivity of the material.

 As the heat transfer coefficient increases, the convective resistance between the fluid and the tube wall decreases and hence the temperature difference between the mean fluid and the phase change material surrounding the copper tube decreases.
-This results in higher temperature of the material with higher velocity which is closed to the mean temperature of the fluid.
+This results in higher temperature of the material with higher velocity which is close to the mean temperature of the fluid.

-This shows that the effect of variation in inlet velocity gives the right trend of temperature distribution at the fluid and wall interface as well as the phase change material.
+Thus it is shown that the effect of variation in inlet velocity gives the right trend of temperature distribution at the fluid and wall interface as well as the phase change material.

 Effect due to the variation in number of fins